aws/aws-dynamodb-encryption-java/README.md

 ## Getting Started

-Suppose you have created a DynamoDB table "MixedObject", and want to store some Book objects with the security requirements that the attributes Title and Authors need to be treated as sensitive information.
+Suppose you have created ([see sample code][createtable]) a DynamoDB table "MyStore", and want to store some Book objects with the security requirements that the attributes Title and Authors need to be treated as sensitive information.
 This is how the Book class may look like:

 ```
-@DynamoDBTable(tableName="MixedObject")
+@DynamoDBTable(tableName="MyStore")
 public class Book {
     private Integer id;
     private String title;